rhdunn/xqt-kotlinx-lsp/README.md

 #### nodejs.download
 The `nodejs.download` build property configures whether the build should download node when building and running the Kotlin/JS targets.
 If this is false the build will use the system's node installation.
+This is used by the GitHub Actions to prevent node being downloaded during the build.

 To configure this setting, add the following to the `build.gradle.kts` file:
 ```